 Analysts say with its in-your-face sexuality, dark stores, glam image and reliance on skinny models, Victoria's Secret has lost relevance with today's consumers.

 Sales have been declining steadily since 2016.
 The company has responded by changing executives and closing stores.
+More than 50 are shutting down in 2019.

 Although it remains wildly popular in Italy, the Fiat brand is disappearing in the U.S.